MissArray/Messier_87_Black_Hole/README.md

 # Messier_87_Black_Hole

 ## Description
 An attempt to re-create the Messier 87 black hole with Adobe Illustrator and animate it with CSS.
+The animation is coded entirely in CSS.
+A tiny bit of JavaScript was used to toggle the details panel.

 ## URL
 https://missarray.github.io/Messier_87_Black_Hole/